- What is Hospice Care?

 - Medical social services.

-- Hospice aide services.
+- Hospice aide, volunteer, and homemaker services.

 Differences Between the Medicare Hospice Benefit and Regular Medicare